-- 12. If the psychiatrist or psychologist recommends re-admittance, and if the principal is satisfied with the report given, the principal will, after due consideration, including a conference with the parents, decide whether to readmit the child.
-The outcome of the investigation, including police and mental health reports will be considered as determining factors in the decision whether to readmit.
+- 11. The principal shall receive a written comprehensive, detailed evaluation report and documented treatment plan from the mental health care professional stating the basis (factual and risk factors and testing results) upon which it has been determined that the student does or does not pose a also address the concerns raised by professional. evaluation and report must be delivered to the principal.
+The principal will share them with Diocesan legal administrative personnel who will assist the principal regarding readmission. - 12.
+If the psychiatrist or psychologist recommends re-admittance, and if the principal is satisfied with the report given, the principal will, after due consideration, including a conference with the parents, decide whether to readmit the child.
+The outcome of the investigation. including police and mental health reports will be considered as determining factors in the decision whether to readmit.
 This decision will not be finalized until after an initial meeting with the parents.
-The decision will not be made or announced at that meeting.
+The decision will not be made or announced at the meeting.
 Any decision on whether to readmit will require consultation with the pastor. - 13.
 Disciplinary action including suspension/expulsion will be administered as appropriate. - 14.
-If the student is readmitted to the school. the mental health care professional must at the principal or pastors request provide a follow-up assessment of the student within 30 days.
-The principal must be provided with a copy of the follow-up assessment and evaluation and with any recommendation for therapy, counseling. or other treatment.
-Cooperation with recommendations for continuing care will be a condition of readmittances and continued enrollment.
-Counseling will be made available children who are victims of the student threatening behavior or who observed the threatening behavior determined that such counseling is needed and parental permission is granted.
+If the student is readmitted to the school, the mental health care professional must at the principal or pastors request provide a follow-up assessment of the student within 30 days.
+The principal must be provided with a copy of the follow-up assessment and evaluation and with any recommendation for therapy,

-15. Documentation from the mental health care professional concerning the student is to be placed in a separate, confidential file and will not be a part of the student's academic or disciplinary file.
+- counseling. or other treatment.
+Cooperation with recommendations for continuing care will be a condition of re-admittances and continued enrollment.
+Counseling will be made available to children who are victims of the student threatening behavior or who observed the threatening behavior determined that such counseling is needed and parental permission is granted. - 15.
+Documentation from the mental health care professional concerning the student is to be placed in a separate, confidential file and will not be a part of the student's academic or disciplinary file.
 Only the principal and/or pastor should have access to these files.
-This documentation will be kept for a period of one year beyond the time when the child leaves the school as a result of withdrawal expulsion. parent/guardian, or graduation before being destroyed.
+This documentation will be kept for a period of one year beyond the time when the child leaves the school as a result of expulsion, withdrawal bv parent/guardian, or graduation before being destroyed.
 This policy must be communicated clearly to all faculty, staff, volunteers, parents/guardians and students.